earl2day/ToyRobot/README.md

 # ToyRobot
-A games where a table size is set and place the robot to any valid location in the table.
+A game where a table size is set and place the robot to any valid location in the table.
 The robot can be move or change it's direction.

 To play:
 1. Type PLACE x,y,d where x is the horizontal location in the table, y is the vertical location in the table, and d is the direction which can be NORTH SOUTH WEST or EAST